Facebook is still the go-to Social Media platform. When starting to promote your business, service or product.

-Regardless of what product or service you are offering you need customers.
 You need a way to promote your business and gain the attention of potential clients.
-Facebook pages are the go to platform to help businesses of any size reach potential customers.
+Facebook pages are amazing at helping businesses of any size reach more customers.

 Facebook Page Insights – Reaching Your Audience

-I have spent years looking over Facebook page insights for a variety of products and services.
-As the Goliath of social media continues to grow and keeps adding new features into it’s page offering.
-It seems that new tracking insight information is being added every month.
 Facebook has the ability to track almost any type of interaction.
+Over 50,000 on anyone one person.
 That said the core insights that you should look at aren’t going to change anytime soon.